Adama-Umaru/endpoint_app/README.md

-The code you provided is a Python script that fetches questions from an API endpoint, creates a PDF document containing the questions, and sends the questions via email.
+The code provided is a Python script that fetches questions from an API endpoint, creates a PDF document containing the questions, and sends the questions via email.
 Here's a breakdown of the code:

 The code imports necessary modules such as requests, pdfkit, smtplib, and MIMEText.